rhomobile/rhomobile-docs/eb/en/edge/api/push.md

 One value is returned for each name=value pair in the HTTP request, you access this in JSON using the names you provided in the request.
 An example is provided in the examples section below.

 #### Callback Parameters
-Whatever is defined as 'name' in each name=value pair in the HTTP request.

 * jsonObject

 ## Methods